Solent Kestrels

 The Solent Kestrels are an English professional basketball club based in the city of Southampton, Hampshire.
-Founded in 1998, the Kestrels play their home games at the Solent Sports Complex at Solent University, and compete in NBL Division 1, the second tier of the British basketball system.
+Founded in 1998, the Kestrels play their home games at the Solent Sports Complex at Solent University.

 History

 Junior roots

 The club was founded in 1998 by Jimmie and Bev Guymon, who wanted somewhere for their son and other youngsters in the area to play competitive basketball.
 Originally set up to offer junior basketball to boys teams from under-13's to under-18's, the club offers junior basketball to boys and girls from under-10 up to under-18 National League level.
 The girls program was introduced in 2001, an initiative of Ollie Jerram and Bev Guymon, giving Ollie's daughter the opportunity to play with other girls, as mixed basketball was not allowed after the age of 15.
 In their first season, the team won the U16 National title.

 Elite academy

 The club is partnered with Itchen College, with whom they offer elite level, under-19 basketball development to some of the county's top male and female players.